ast-hugger/fabulae/text/pressurised.md

 I could not have known it then, but those words marked the beginning of an adventure that would shake the Chloratic Society to its foundations—and perhaps a good deal more besides.

-## CHAPTER II
+# CHAPTER II

 *In Which Professor Thripp's Apparatus is Unveiled, and Mr. Holmes Makes A Pointed Enquiry*

-In an hour we returned to the Green Salon and found it transformed.
+In an hour we entered the Green Salon and found it transformed.
 The comfortable leather armchairs had been pushed back against the walls, the carpet rolled up and removed, and in the centre of the room, occupying a space roughly equivalent to a small hippopotamus, stood Professor Thripp's reasoning machine.

 I confess that my first impression was one of profound bewilderment.
 The device defied easy description, being composed of so many disparate elements that the eye scarcely knew where to settle.
 At its base sat a coal-fired boiler of the sort one might find in a modest textile mill, from which rose a positive forest of copper pipes, brass tubes, and glass cylinders, all intertwining with one another in patterns that suggested either extraordinary genius or complete lunacy.
 Steam hissed gently from various joints, lending the apparatus an air of barely contained impatience, as though it were a living creature straining at an invisible leash.